Budgeted Income Statement Meaning

 How to Prepare?

 The Budgeted Income statement can be prepared quarterly or yearly.
-However, it is advisable to prepare the current year financial projections at quarterly intervals to monitor the actual performance as compared to budgeted numbers at the end of every quarter.
-It is merely the combination of Sales/Revenue Budget, Cost of Goods Sold Budget, Operating expense budget and cash budget.
+However, it is advisable to prepare the current year's financial projections at quarterly intervals to monitor the actual performance compared to budgeted numbers at the end of every quarter.
+It is merely the combination of the Sales/Revenue Budget, Cost of Goods Sold Budget, Operating expense budget, and cash budget.

 For example, ABC Inc. is in the business of manufacturing and selling LED monitors.
-During the year the company sold 100000 units of LED monitors.
+During the year, the company sold 100000 units of LED monitors.
 The company also generated income from interest on bank deposits.
-Here, the income generated from the sale of the LED monitor will be considered the operating revenue as it is the core business activity of the entity, and interest income on deposit will be regarded as non-operating income.
+Here, the income generated from the sale of the LED monitor will be considered the operating revenue.
+It is the core business activity of the entity, and interest income on deposit will be regarded as non-operating income.

 The total operating revenues are derived from the sales budget.

-- The cost of goods sold is derived from the Cost of goods sold budget.
-The cost of goods sold comprises all the expenses directly related to manufacturing or procurement of goods such as material cost, labour cost, factory overheads, and direct expenses.
+- The cost of goods sold is derived from the budget of goods sold.
+The cost of goods sold comprises all the expenses directly related to manufacturing or procurement, such as material, labor, factory overheads, and direct expenses.

 - Similar to Non-operating income, Non-operating expenses are the expenses that are not related to the operating activity of the business.
 Examples of such expenses are litigation claim payments, business restructuring expenses, a loss incurred on the sale of assets, etc.